-If you are interested in a free introductory session, send me an email with the subject line “Music goals”.
-Tell me about your music background and your music goals.
+If you would like to apply for mentorship, send an email with the subject line “Music goals”.
+Write about your music background and your music goals.
 Make sure to include a link to your latest work.
 A full track, a work-in-progress or even just a loop is fine.
-If you’re committed and passionate, you can get where you want to be.
+You will receive a reply within a week.
+If you are committed and passionate, you can get where you want to be.

 BAEM mentoring gives students clarity about what they are trying to do and how to do it.

 Music production techniques — sound design, drum and pattern programming, arrangement, mixdown and mastering — are fundamentally intertwined.
 For example, what may appear to be a mixdown problem is in reality a sound design issue.

 The five basic parameters of music composition — harmony, melody, rhythm, timbre and form — require different lengths of time to be perceived, from milliseconds to minutes.
 The short ones are exciting and easy to grasp, but the longer ones give your audience the deep payoff.